Yews to Eucalypts

 ——————————————————————————————————————–

-Daniel was working with Mary’s family at Ballanee and working there as an employee for a time.
-It is clear to me that Daniel who as I understand it did not marry, stayed close to his sisters family his whole life, certainly in Australia.
+Daniel was working with his brother in law John Lorkin and Mary’s family at Ballanee near Ballan, Victoria and was an employee there for some time.
+Daniel as I understand it did not marry instead staying close to his sisters family his whole life.
 Daniel Donovan died in Ballan in 1900 and is buried not all that far from his sister and brother in law in Ballan New Cemetery.

 Mary Donovan